quanc1989/SV-ONT-Tibetan/README.md

 ## Citing information
 If you use the methods or pipeline in this repository, please cite our paper.
+Also, you can get detailed information about these methods in the supplementary method of our paper.

 Quan, C., Li, Y., Liu, X. et al. Characterization of structural variation in Tibetans reveals new evidence of high-altitude adaptation and introgression.
 Genome Biol 22, 159 (2021). https://doi.org/10.1186/s13059-021-02382-3